What is Milorganite?

 If the grub control product contains any fertilizer in it, we do NOT recommend applying an application of Milorganite.
 You do not want to risk over fertilizing your lawn.
 If the grub control product DOES NOT contain any fertilizer, you can apply Milorganite.

 Milorganite can be applied any time during the growing season.
 However, for best results we recommend four annual applications on your lawn; please visit our lawn application page for your regions fertilizing schedule and rates.
 Please visit our application rate pages for flowers, vegetables, fruits, shrubs & trees.

 How far away should you fertilize from a waterway?

 When fertilizing near a body of water do not fertilize within 10 feet of any waterway (ocean, lakes, streams, ponds).
 For more tips on fertilizing responsibility near waterways visit here.

 What about Milorganite's Phosphorous?

 The slow-moving phosphorus in Milorganite stays in the soil for the plants to use.
 University tests in the soil of Florida show that Milorganite’s phosphorus is available to the plants but does not move into the groundwater.

-Does Milorganite contain Pharmaceuticals?
+Does Milorganite contain pharmaceuticals?

 Milorganite, like manures and other organic fertilizers, contains micro-levels of pharmaceuticals as well as household and personal care products.
 Milorganite is actively monitored for a host of compounds that the EPA has ruled as being hazardous, to ensure consumer safety.
 Continue Reading...

-Milorganite's Material Safety Data Sheet (MSDS)
+Milorganite's Safety Data Sheet (SDS)